SWFRecomp/SWFModernRuntime/README.md

 All the people that wildly inspire me. 😋

-My very dear friend BlazinWarior.
+My very dear friend Stave.

+From RecompRando:
+- ThatHypedPerson
+- PixelShake92
+- Muervo_

 From N64Recomp: